 The Salvation Army provides a multi-dimensional group of services designed to assist people who may be faced with the challenges living at or near poverty level.
 Services are first geared toward meeting immediate/crisis needs, then focusing on developing longer-term solutions.
 Programs are available to assist disabled and non-disabled adults with food, housing related issues, health insurance, mental health case management and linkage to other mainstream community resources.
 People are provided with concrete assistance, referrals and advocacy to meet their needs.

-The pantry can assist families and individuals with enough food for three days.
+The food pantry can assist families and individuals with enough food for three meals per day for three days.
 Pantry staff will assist with completing applications for food stamps, WIC and other resources.
 Hygiene items, cleaning products, diapers and formula are available either directly or through referral through the Pantry Plus program, based on availability.
 The pantry is open Monday through Friday, 8:30 am to 4:30 pm.
 Food assistance is available after hours and on weekends by appointment.
 Assistance is based on individual need and flexibility is provided for special circumstances that may warrant frequent assistance.

 A program for families and individuals who are eligible for insurance to help them navigate through the application process and secure the necessary documentation.

-Individuals and families where a head of household or their spouse has served at least one day on active duty with anything other than a dishonorable discharge, and is homeless or housing vulnerable.
+Individuals and families where a member of their household has served at least one day on active duty with anything other than a dishonorable discharge, and is homeless or housing vulnerable.
 Short-term, intensive case management to increase housing stability and supports.
 Some financial assistance may be available.